ldltools/dsl4sc/README.md

   [_ECA rules_](https://en.wikipedia.org/wiki/Event_condition_action) --
   are independent of each other.
-  You can regard each protocol, property, or rule as a separate model, while the whole model as a conjunctive composition of these building block models.
+  You can regard each protocol, property, or rule as a separate model, while the whole model as a conjunctive composition of these building-block models.
 - It has a clear semantics in LDL<sub>f</sub>.
 - it can be verified statically and formally against arbitrary requirements that are also defined in dsl4sc